Britain's would-be Mars explorer, Colin Pillinger, dies at 70

 "He was of course a character – an archetype eccentric professor," Rees said.
 "He was committed to space exploration and to its broader role in science education."

 Beagle 2 was named after the ship Charles Darwin sailed in when he formulated his theory of evolution.
-It was built by British scientists for about 50 million pounds ($85 million).
+It was built by British scientists for about 50 million pounds.

 The craft was taken to Mars aboard the European Space Agency's orbiter Mars Express, but then disappeared without trace after being dropped off to make its landing.